The Cheesecake You Never Knew You Needed

 • For the cream cheese filling, using a stand mixer with the paddle attachment or hand mixer place the cream cheese in the mixer bowl and beat until smooth, add the sugar and salt, scraping down the sides.
 Continue beating until smooth and creamy.

 • Add in the eggs and egg yolks, one at a time, scraping down the bowl once or twice.
 Make sure you scrape the very bottom where the cream cheese likes to stick.
 Mix until well combined and the batter is very smooth.
+Stir in the vanilla extract.

 • Sift the flour over the cheese batter, and mix just until combined.
 Do not overbeat at this point.
 Pour the batter into the prepared crumb crust.